whoisjeremylam/vennd/doc/gateway_configuration_guide.md

 Create a gateway to trade an alt-coin on the Counterparty DEX
 =============================================================

+**Create Your Alt-coin on Counterparty**
-Prior to creating the gateway, first create an asset in Counterparty which represents your alt-coin: https://www.youtube.com/watch?v=eyzA5Lj1ajM
+Prior to creating the gateway, first issue an asset in Counterparty which represents your alt-coin: https://www.youtube.com/watch?v=eyzA5Lj1ajM